SulemanAwais/patternRecognition/Readme.md

  ## Model evaluation:
 The performance of the trained model was evaluated using a confusion matrix.
 Weighted f1 score, average f1 score and  accuracy were computed using sklearn.

+## Results:
+The SVM model trained on the extracted features performed well in recognizing patterns in the data.
+The confusion matrix showed that the model had a good balance of true positive, false positive, true negative, and false negative predictions.
+The model has a good performance in recognizing patterns in the data.
+However, further refinement and optimization can be performed to improve the model's accuracy.